 What is the ‘season’ and how often do CSC teams practice?

-U9-U15 tryout in May and start practice in June.
-Teams will train twice a week during the summer taking a break the last few weeks of August and resume training when school starts.
-They train and play fall league and take Thanksgiving through late January off.
-Train and play spring league until try-outs again in May.
-U16-U19 teams try-out in August and then take fall off to play High School soccer.
-They have a secondary tryout in late November and begin practice.
+U9-U15 tryout in May and start practice right after tryouts.
+Teams will train twice a week during the summer, taking a break the weeks immediately following any summer tournaments to allow players to rest.
+They train and play fall league and take Thanksgiving through late January off, then train and play spring league until tryouts again in May.
+U16-U19 teams take the fall off to play high school soccer, then tryout after their high school seasons end in November, and begin training immediately after tryouts.
 They play a winter and spring league and play summer tournaments stopping in early August for high school tryouts.

 Where does CSC have practice?

 CSC practices generally take place at Crystal Lake Sports Park.
 However, to accommodate all the teams we also practice at CVHS, CHS, and G3 when the grass fields are too wet and daylight is too short.